Benchmarking Quantum Controllers

 Every QPU has drifting parameters (e.g., qubit frequency, laser intensity, DC voltage bias, etc.).
 One effective method for compensating and mitigating their detrimental effects is to monitor these changes in real-time and update these parameters during quantum circuits.
 Such calculations and parametric updates need to occur at a rate significantly faster than the drift time, and as a result, they are described as taking place in system real-time (SRT).

-In our ongoing work on benchmarking quantum controllers we developed a system real-time measurable metric that incorporates multi-shot and potentially multi-qubit subprograms that can run together with an application subprogram, ensuring high operational fidelities.
+In our ongoing work on quantum control benchmarking, we developed a system real-time measurable metric that incorporates multi-shot and potentially multi-qubit subprograms that can run together with an application subprogram, ensuring high operational fidelities.

 SRT benchmark example: Frequency tracking